dustypomerleau/vesk/src/routes/info/cataract-surgery.md

         caption: "Figure 1: Ok so this is the deal, we have a figure and below the figure there is a caption.
 The idea is that the caption should explain the figure."
     }

-    const figure2 = {
-        svg: ParkingMap,
-        size: "medium",
-        caption: "Figure 2: Ok so this is the deal, we have a figure and below the figure there is a caption.
-The idea is that the caption should explain the figure."
-    }

     const cataract = {
         svg: Cataract,
         viewBox: "0, 200, 2500, 1267",